 Best Deadlift Socks – Introduction

-The best deadlift socks are critical for protecting your shins and back from injury, especially if you are a deadlift beginner.
+The best deadlift socks are critical for protecting your shins from injury, especially if you are a deadlift beginner.

 But, how will a great pair of deadlift socks also protect your back?